-- Students will have financial aid problems if they do not make Satisfactory Academic Progress (details below).
+- 1. Students will have financial aid problems if they do not make Satisfactory Academic Progress (details below).
 Please make sure the student understands that dropping classes could negatively impact future aid eligibility if the appropriate number of credits are not completed.
 If uncertain, have the student check with the Financial Aid Office for specifics of their situation before you approve the dropping of classes. - 2.
 Most academic scholarships do have a GPA requirement for continuation of the scholarship.
-(See chart above). - 3.
+(See chart above) (As noted above, for the 2020-21 and 2021-22 academic years, no GPA criteria were enforced; all scholarship recipients were allowed to retain their scholarships regardless of GPA). - 3.
 The Provost's Scholarship can be regained in a future year if a student improves their yearly or cum GPA to the minimum required.
-There is no probationary semester for the Provost's Scholarship, but we will replace up to half of the lost scholarship with Messiah University Grant if the student has unmet financial need. - 4.
+There is no probationary semester for the Provost's Scholarship when the student fails to requalify, but we will replace up to half of the lost scholarship with Messiah University Grant if the student has unmet financial need. - 4.
 The Trustee's, President's, and full-tuition Martin's all have a probationary semester, but do NOT offer the opportunity to regain the scholarship after it has been lost. - 5.
 Students can appeal loss of financial aid (either because of GPA for academic scholarships or loss of other aid because of lack of SAP) for unusual circumstances OUTSIDE OF THEIR CONTROL.
 Typically this would be a medical issue, and always requires documentation of the situation.